Azure/azure-powershell/src/Security/Security/help/Get-AzSecurityPricing.md

 PS C:\> Get-AzSecurityPricing -Name
 ```

 Gets pricing details of the named Azure Defender plan.
-Where `name` is one of the names from example 1.
+Where `name` is one of the names returned by `Get-AzSecurityPricing`.

 ## PARAMETERS